 I hope my readers can forgive the clickbait title – this is a minor gripe that I had in the first season of Marvel’s Daredevil, and I forgot how irritating it was until I started watching The Defenders.
 In The Defenders, it was when Sigourney Weaver’s villain, Alexandra, speaks with one of her allies, Murakami.
-Alexandra is American, Murakami is… Continue reading Why does the Marvel-Netflix team keep doing this?
+Alexandra is American, Murakami is… Continue reading The Irritating Language Barriers in Marvel-Netflix Shows

 Stop me if you’ve heard this story before: there’s an ensemble cast in an action/sci-fi/fantasy/superhero movie (especially superheroes).
 First, the viewers get to know all the characters separately.
 Then, the characters unite under a common cause, fall apart after some disagreement, and reunite with an even stronger bond to take down the greater evil.
 This… Continue reading Teaming Up: The Increasingly Popular Type of Story